-Composer applies, no red squiggles in the touched files, you run pnpm build and it blows up — missing imports, type drift, Prisma client out of date, ESM/CJS mismatch.
-Cursor’s Apply only checks the local file it touched; it doesn’t run full-graph typecheck, codegen, or know what CI looks like.
-Net effect: locally green, globally red.
+Composer applies the edit, there are no red squiggles in the files it touched, you run pnpm build, and it blows up: missing imports, type drift, an out-of-date Prisma client, an ESM/CJS mismatch.
+The reason is mechanical, not mysterious.
+Cursor’s Apply only validates the local file it edited; it does not run a full-graph typecheck, it does not run your codegen step, and it has no idea what your CI container looks like.
+So you get locally green, globally red.

 Common causes